atnikola/pokemon-analysis/README.md

 - [Conclusion](#conclusion)

 ## [Introduction](#introduction)
-In this project, I utilize Python to analayze the stats of all Pokemon in Generations 1 - 8, and calculate some interesting statistics based on a number of relevant factors that contribute to 'stength' in game.
+In this project, I will aim to analyze the stats of all Pokemon in Generations 1 - 9, and calculate some statistics based on a number of factors.

-With these stats we can use the data to answer questions such as:
-- **Does a Pokemon's Type determine it's stats?: HP, Attack, Defense, etc.?**
-- **What is the most important stat for predicting other stats? i.e. which stats have a high correlation?**
-- **What attributes classify a Pokemon as 'Legendary'?**

 In the following sections, I will walk through my process of extracting and analyzing the information using ```pandas```, creating some visualizations and modeling using ```scikit-learn```.

 ## [Exploratory Analysis](#exploratory)